Blog

 • Allowed: Yes

-• Specific Statute: Kentucky 342.670;
+• Specific Statute or Reference: Kentucky 342.670

 • For More Information Contact: Kentucky Department of Workers Claims 502-564-5550.

-Regulated By:
+Regulated By: Department of Workers Claims

-Department of Workers' Claims
+Department of Workers Claims

 657 Chamberlin Avenue

-Frankfort, Kentucky 40601
+Frankfort, KY 40601

-Workers Compensation Statute:
+Kentucky Workers Compensation Statute

 Information on this page is provided only as a reference.
 While we strive to mantain accurate information on this site please realize workers compensation laws are complicated and subject to change at any time.
+No warranty as to the accuracy or completeness of this information is provided or to be implied.
+You must verify this data before use with the individual governing authority for this state.
 If you need help with a workers compensation problem or have a specific situation or question please contact our office.
 Otherwise please consult your states governing authority or an attorney in your state of residency for assistance.

 Contact Us: